apioo/fusio/doc/development/integration.rst

 chapter describes best practices how you can integrate your app without ignoring the business logic.

-At first we should to distinguish between read and write requests.
-A read request is a request which does not modify the state (database).
+At first we should distinguish between read and write requests.
+A read request is a request which does not modify the state (database) of your app.
 For this case you can also connect directly to your app database.
 A write request modifies the state (database) of your app i.e. it creates a new record.
 In this case you most likely want to run the business logic of your app so that all data gets validated and all depending mechanisms are executed.
 For this case there are multiple ways to run your business logic:

 HTTP
 ^^^^